 The Process of Making the Sheath

-Now that you have selected the material you want to work with, you want to start by drawing a pattern of your sheath.
+After you have selected the material you want to work with, start by drawing a pattern of your sheath.
 It’s best to use old file folders, illustration boards, cardboard or something stiff to draw your pattern on.

 Lay your knife flat on the center of the folder and using a felt-tipped marker draw the shape of your blade.
 Turn over the knife and trace the other side.
 Draw ½ inch above your first drawing for the weld.
 This is the spot where you’re going to sew your sheath together.